SSG-DRD-IOT/Industrial-IoT-Workshop/README.md

+# Welcome to the Mexico City edition of the Intel Industrial IOT Workshop

 # Intel Industrial IoT Workshop Setup Guide
 Welcome to the Intel Industrial IoT Workshop.
 In this workshop, we will explore Industry 4.0 technologies through lectures and hands on labs.
 By the end of the workshop, you should have a solid understanding of different Industry 4.0 technologies and have some working ideas of how to implement them in your place of business.